szymontyburek/Restaurant-Seating-System/README.md

 2) Using PHP POST request to determine which textbox is filled out and carrying on from there

 3) The database can only be modified assuming the proper details were supplied.
 If this is not the case, an error message will be displayed

+4) Hosting the website using AWS EC2 instance